Meet our staff

-Salli Hickford – Executive Director
+Salli Hickford – Executive Officer

-“Grief and loss has been at the centre of all the work I have done in the past’.
-Hope’s commitment to the Geelong community and ensuring that ‘no-one is alone in their grief’ is the reason that I am so passionate about my role.
-I am privileged to be able to work with such a dedicated and giving group of people, from the Board and Staff to the volunteers and partner agencies.
-The Geelong communities generosity in keeping Hope operating for more than 35 years is inspirational.’
+“Grief and loss has been at the centre of all the work I have done in the past,” Salli says.
+“Hope’s commitment to the Geelong community and ensuring that no-one is alone in their grief is the reason that I am so passionate about my role.
+I am privileged to be able to work with such a dedicated and giving group of people, from the Board and staff to the volunteers and partner agencies.
+The Geelong community’s generosity in keeping Hope operating for more than 35 years is inspirational.”

 Christine Rawson – Bereavement Counsellor

-Christine’s previous work experience in the Community Services Sector, specifically the loss and grief field, has spanned 21 years.
-From the foundation of learnings as a volunteer with telephone helplines and camps with young people; to roles with a Western Australian Suicide Prevention Service as a Youth Liaison Officer; and Frankston City Council as a Family Support Worker working with families in crisis situations.
+Christine has been with Hope Bereavement Care since September 2011.
+Her previous work experience in the community services sector – and specifically in the field of loss and grief – has spanned 21 years, from the foundation of learning as a volunteer with telephone helplines and in camps with young people to roles with a Western Australian suicide prevention service as a Youth Liaison Officer and with Frankston City Council as a Family Support Worker assisting families in crisis situations.

-The Hope environment offers a unique, easily accessible support to those in the region who need to understand and tread the complex and often challenging grief path.
-“As a bereavement counsellor I have an amazing team all who bring an extraordinary wide range of knowledge, experience and dedication to their roles.
-Equally, admiring the courage our clients have whilst navigating an enormously shattering period in their lives.
+“The environment at Hope offers a unique, easily accessible support to those in the region who need to understand and tread the complex and often challenging grief path,” Christine says.
+“As a bereavement counsellor here, I have an amazing team who all bring an extraordinarily wide range of knowledge, experience and dedication to their roles.
+Equally, I admire the courage our clients have whilst navigating an enormously shattering period in their lives.
 A commitment to upholding the reputation that Hope has within the Geelong community is a constant in my privileged role.”

-Annie Norrish – Bereavement Counsellor (photo)
+Annie Norrish – Bereavement Counsellor